Do you provide telehealth counseling services?

 Do you accept insurance?
 How does insurance work?

 Pathways is a fee based professional counseling service.
 While our counselors are in-network with many insurance carriers, it is wise to contact your insurance provider to determine your coverage.
 As a courtesy to our clients, we submit insurance claims for you.
 In the event that you do not possess insurance or have limited coverage, we will make every effort to accommodate your situation.
-To determine your coverage, the first thing you should do is call your insurance carrier and ask the following questions:
+For more details, go to our "Rates & Insurance" page.

 Is therapy confidential?